Matcha has an "Oishii" Taste

-Matcha comes in many varieties and they vary greatly in quality.
+Matcha comes in many varieties, and they vary significantly in quality.

 Ceremonial Grade Matcha